Raymond Schinazi: Sofosbuvir (Sovaldi)

 In litigation between Idenix and Gilead/Pharmasset, there was an Order denying Idenix's motion for enhanced damages where the court noted that Schinazi "violated his confidentially obligations to Idenix, and shared with Pharmasset scientists Idenix's proprietary discoveries relating to treatment of HCV".
 However, even “fully accepting Idenix’s view of the evidence,” it was the company Schinazi founded, Pharmasset, not Idenix, that synthesized the key “compound that led to a cure for HCV.”.
 Even accepting that Idenix discovered a component of the compound, the cure for HCV was discovered only after Pharmasset/Gilead's ”revolutionary refinement of that invention.”
 Patent law, according to the order, reflects a balance between protection “and the importance of facilitating the imitation and refinement through imitation that are necessary to invention itself and the very lifeblood of a competitive economy.”

 In 2014, Schinazi, working with the Egyptian government and Gilead Sciences, agreed to provide Egypt with the drug Sofosbuvir (Sovaldi) for about US$1,000, which is only one percent of its market price.
 Also working with Pharco, an Egyptian Pharmaceutical company Sovaldi is now available for less than US$120 per cure.

-In Egypt, there is currently a total of around 12 million Egyptians infected with hepatitis C.
+Prior to the implementation of a nationwide screening and treatment program for hepatitis C in 2014, there were over 6 million Egyptians infected and living with the disease.

+But between 2014 and 2018, over 60 million people were screened and more than 4.1 million treated.